 http://archives.jdc.org/explore-the-archives/using-the-archives.html

-Index of names (JDC site):
+Name Index (JDC site):

 http://archives.jdc.org/sharedlegacy/search-names/